 The first hour of the flight took me across the island.
 Most of the time, the landscape below was only partially visible through the cloud, but every now and then it would clear to show beautiful views of the lush, green forests passing underneath me.
 Before long I passed over the sandy shoreline of eastern Sri Lanka, and struck out for more than 7 hours of over-water flight.

 The first couple of hours were as uneventful as can be, cruising along on autopilot under clear skies.
 Radio contact with Sri Lanka was remarkably good, and 400 nautical miles out I was still able to talk to them.
 Soon after that, light rain began, about the same time as I lost VHF contact and was fully on my own.
 I listened in to the en-route frequencies, unable to hear the ground stations but able to receive the replies from airliners.
 Emirates 356, on their way from Dubai to Indonesia, reported being close to my route so I called them up on the “Guard” frequency and they were kind enough to give me their latest info on the weather ahead.
-So far, so good, as Gavin had slept in rather than waking up to pass me weather information!
+So far, so good, as Gavin had overslept and missed his duty to pass me weather information!

 I was given a slight shortcut, cutting the corner around Phuket, direct to Surat Thani.
 The mountains of southern Thailand peeked out at me on occasion from below a blanket of cloud.
 I hadn’t realised quite how beautiful this part of Thailand was, and wished I could be seeing more of it.
 It didn’t take long to cross the mountains, and ATC put me onto a wide right downwind for landing at Surat Thani, behind a couple of arriving airliners.
 It had been a 9 hour flight, with no sight of land between Sri Lanka and the Thai coast.